Ever wonder how to use liver of sulfur for your copper jewelry?

 I’m not a big fan of the look of bare copper in my wire-wrapping – I patina all my jewelry pieces.
 I love the antiqued look because it makes all the intricate details of the wire POP OUT!

 Liver of sulfur is very easy to use and it’s available in a solid form or gel form.
 Personally I prefer the gel.
+Always use in well-ventilated area because it stinks like rotten eggs.

 NOTE: Patina is the noun used to describe a method for giving your copper a different look.
 In this blog post, I only discuss liver of sulfur.